William Williams (New South Wales politician)

-William John Williams (1856 – 1947) was an English-born Australian politician.
+William John Williams (1856–1947) was an English-born Australian politician.

 He was born in Gwennap in Cornwall and was brought up in Wales where he was a house painter.
 He arrived in New South Wales around 1890 and settled in Broken Hill, where he worked on mining machinery, before conducting an auctioneering and agency business.
-He was an prominent member of the labor movement, holding various offices including president, vice-president and auditor of the Amalgamated Miners' Association, and president and secretary of the Alma branch of the Political Labour League.
+He was a prominent member of the labor movement, holding various offices including president, vice-president and auditor of the Amalgamated Miners' Association, and president and secretary of the Alma branch of the Political Labour League.
 He was an alderman in the Broken Hill council from 1899 until 1900.